hansohn/terraform-docker/README.md

 development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
-Utility versions are pinned in the Dockerfile and kept current through dependency-update PRs; the image is rebuilt and published to Docker Hub every Monday, Wednesday, and Friday to pick up base-image security patches.
+Utility versions are pinned in the Dockerfile and kept current through dependency-update PRs; the image is rebuilt and published to Docker Hub weekly (Mondays) to pick up base-image security patches.

 ## What's Included